 Trustees; Chairman Bro.
 Jim Stanley, Bro.Philip Drury, Bro.
 Anthony Brailsford, Bro.
 John Clough, Bro.
 David Hymas, Bro.
 Alan Pendleton, Bro.Rodney Tolson and Bro.
 Geoff Kendall,

-Elected members of the Charity Committee, aka ‘The Magnificent Seven’; Bro.
-Sam Carisss, Bro.Alan Corbridge, Bro.Chris Oldfield, Bro.
+Elected members of the Charity Committee, aka ‘The Magnificent Seven’; Bro.Alan Corbridge, Bro.Chris Oldfield, Bro.
 Mark Kenyon, Bro.
-Paul Levy, Bro.
-Alex Geddes and Bro.
-Richard Stone.
+Paul Levey, Bro.
+Alex Geddes, Bro.
+Richard Stone and Bro.
+Keith Bradley.

 Officers of the Trust; Secretary , Bro.
 James Reynolds Treasurer, Bro.
 Philip Oldfield, and not forgetting; Provincial Almoner, Bro.
 Paul Leach and Assistant Provincial Almoner, Bro Alex Steele.